johnston9/shot-caller-production/README.md

 2. As a Frequent User, I want to easily recover my password if I forget it.
 3. As a Frequent User, I want to view my order history and payment details.

-  - #### Owner/Admin User Goals ????????????????????????????????????????
+  - #### Owner/Admin User Goals

-1. As the Owner/Admin User I want to upload new products.
-2. As the Owner/Admin User I want to edit product details.
+1. As the Owner/Admin User I want to edit product prices and details.
-3. As the Owner/Admin User I want to edit product prices.
-4. As the Owner/Admin User I want to edit images.
-5. As the Owner/Admin User I want to delete images and products.
+2. As the Owner/Admin User I want to add testimonials and reviews to the Testimonial page.
-6. As the Owner/Admin User I want to upload new recipes.
-7. As the Owner/Admin User I want to edit recipes.
+3. As the Owner/Admin User I want add new testimonial lines and other marketing and sales items to the landing page.
-8. As the Owner/Admin User I want to post or respond on chat to users questions.
+8. As the Owner/Admin User I want to post or respond to messages in the Chat feature.
 9. As the Owner/Admin User I want control over material posted on the site for legal and other purposes.

 [Back to Table of Content](#table-of-content)